Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Sound quality is very similar to other Jlab products in the price range.
 It’s good enough for a casual listen, but they lack refinement.
 You get 3 EQ sound profiles: Jlab Signature, Balanced, and Bass Boost (Boost isn’t as strong as best bass earbuds)

 To enable the ANC, you need to switch a toggle on the earcup.
-Performance is not rivaling the kings in this category, but they still do a fair job reducing the constantly repeating noises.
+Performance is not rivaling the kings in this category, but their noise-reducing capabilities of the unwanted noise are still good.

-Their battery is also quite good, providing up to 28 hours with noise canceling enabled.
+Their average battery life is also quite good, providing up to 28 hours with noise canceling enabled.

-Since these headphones are sporting an on-ear design, you can’t expect them to be crazy comfortable.
-However, Jlab uses its unique “Cloud Foam”, which ensures a cushier experience compared to other on-ear cans.
+Design-wise, these on-ear headphones aren’t the most crazy comfortable.
+However, Jlab uses its unique “Cloud Foam”, which ensures a cushier experience compared to other on-ears.

 9. iTeknic IK-BH005